Camomile. C13

 Encrypted payments for greater security

-Once your chamomile is established, it needs very little care.
-Like most hardy plants, chamomile grows best when not cared for.
-Too much fertiliser will result in a lot of weak-tasting foliage and fewer flowers.
-Chamomile is drought tolerant and only needs to be watered in times of prolonged drought.
+Once your chamomile is established, it requires very little care.
+Like most hardy plants, chamomile grows best when left alone.
+Too much fertilizer will result in excessive foliage with a weak flavor and fewer flowers.
+Chamomile is drought-tolerant and only needs to be watered in times of prolonged drought.

 For the most part, chamomile is not affected by many pests.
-It is often recommended as a companion plant for planting in the vegetable garden, as its strong scent keeps pests away.
-That said, a chamomile plant weakened by lack of water or other problems can be attacked by aphids, scale insects or thrips.
+It is often recommended as a companion plant to be planted in the vegetable garden, as its strong aroma keeps pests away.
+That being said, a chamomile plant weakened by lack of water or other problems may be attacked by aphids, scale insects, or thrips.

 3526